focusaurus/peterlyons.com-zola/content/problog/2021-04-squeezebox-keyboard.md

 ## Ergonomics and Custom Tailor Fitting

-The column spacing is designed essentially to be as tight as possible given Kaihl choc switches.
+The row spacing is designed essentially to be as tight as possible given Kaihl choc switches.
 I knew from the outset I wanted much denser switch spacing, and if there were smaller switches available I might even go a tiny bit smaller, but this is probably close to ideal.

 The height of each column is controlled in parameterized CAD for the front/back walls so to adjust that you dial the parameters and print a new wall.
 Each column has a custom shelf height supporting it, essentially.